magus/dcsseeds/README.md

 - `submission.created_at`   timestamp of submission
 - `submission.ip_address`   store so we can find and remove submissions from bad actors if we notice them
 - submit `submission` and `items` in one transaction to ensure atomic

-## self submit scrape morgue

-- setup a form to allow inputting a morgue url
-- call api/scrapeMorgue with url=morgue
-- if error parsing morgue, show error
-- if player doesn't exist return error and direct to form to add player for scraping

-## self submit scrape player

-- setup a form to allow adding players
-- text input for player name
-- dropdown with server
-- setup an api endpoint that can fetch morgues and confirm player + server combo is valid
-- after verifying write entry into scrapePlayers table

 ## parse morgue visualization